treker-mk/website/src/content/faq_en.md

 <details>
   <summary id=data-collection>How do you collect and edit the data?</summary>

-[TBD The database](https://docs.google.com/spreadsheets/d/) is built from the IJZ source data (by category).
+[TBD The database](https://docs.google.com/spreadsheets/d/ TBD) is built from the IJZ source data (by category).
 Data by region and age is processed with delay and is finally updated once the ongoing epidemiological demographic research results are known.
-The municipalities are tracked in the [TBD Kraji (Municipalities) table](https://docs.google.com/spreadsheets/d/....).
+The municipalities are tracked in the [TBD Kraji (Municipalities) table](https://docs.google.com/spreadsheets/d/ ...).

 Editing Hospital Care Data – [TBD Table Pacienti (Patients)](https://docs.google.com/spreadsheets/d/1):

-- We monitor the number of hospitalizations: all wards, in ICUs, and on ventilators.
+- We would like to monitor the number of hospitalizations: all wards, in ICUs, and on ventilators.

-- We also record transitions (acceptance/dismissal) between individual stages of the disease (when detectable) from the obtained data.
+- We record transitions (acceptance/dismissal) between individual stages of the disease (when detectable) from the obtained data.

 - Where the transition (admission/dismissal) information is incomplete, the values are determined by inference (using a formula).